Skip to main content

 10:45 - 11:15 a.m.
 ET

 The Clinical Sciences Innovation Lab at the College of Veterinary Medicine is a shared resource for lab space, equipment, and technical support for molecular and clinical research.
 The Lab works closely with Cornell’s Veterinary Biobank and is an essential part of clinical trials utilizing samples from Cornell’s veterinary hospitals.
-During the tour you’ll see a working molecular research lab, learn about some of the ongoing research projects, and see the recently completed 3D canine model.
+During the tour, you’ll see a working molecular research lab, learn about ongoing research projects, and see the recently completed 3D canine model.

 Tour capacity: 20 people

-Meet: Meet at the inside front doors of Vet College, off Lefty’s Plaza (Tower Road entrance), Myron Taylor Hall.
+Meet: Meet inside the front doors of the Vet College, off Lefty’s Plaza (Tower Road entrance).
 Look for Amy Robinson, Director of Client & Family Giving, College of Veterinary Medicine Alumni Affairs & Development.

-Note: Comfortable shoes, umbrella recommended if walking to the College from any distance.
+Note: Comfortable shoes and an umbrella are recommended if walking from any distance.
 Spaces within the building can be very tight.
-You cannot join this tour if you are more than 5 mins late.
+You cannot join this tour if you are more than 5 minutes late.

 10:45 - 11:15 a.m.
 ET

-Join museum educator Saraphina Masters for a guided tour of the Johnson Museum, featuring highlights from the permanent collection and concluding with the special exhibition Free as they want to be: Artists Committed to Memory.
+Join Carol Hockett, the Hintsa Family Manager of School and Family Programs, for a guided tour of the Johnson Museum.
+The tour will feature highlights from the permanent collection and conclude with the special exhibition Free as they want to be: Artists Committed to Memory.

 Tour capacity: 16 people